Backcountry Skiing Map & Planning App

 Backcountry Ski Zones

 Analyzing our public ski data we've created polygons of popular ski zones.
-This light-blue colored overlay is shown on the winter map (website only currently).
+This light-blue colored overlay is shown on the winter map.

 Mapped Trails & POIs